marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 # Security Considerations

+## On the Requester Side

-Nodes can't necessarily trust the address reported by the peer.
-They should either ask a trusted endpoint or come up with some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
+In general, nodes cannot be trusted to report the correct address in OBSERVED_ADDRESS frames.
+If possible, endpoints might decide to only trusted peers, or if that is not possible, define some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
 This kind of logic is out of scope for this document.

+## On the Responder Side

+Depending on the routing setup, a node might not be able to observe the peer's reflexive transport address, and attempts to do so might reveal details about the internal network.
+In these cases, the node SHOULD NOT enable support the extension, or decline reporting the address using REQUEST_DECLINED frames.

 # IANA Considerations